hariyebk/Bankist-website/README.md

 # Bankist Website

 This is a simple digital banking website that I built while taking a [Udemy Course](https://www.udemy.com/course/the-complete-javascript-course/).
-The website showcases the use of smooth scrolling, sticky navigation, slider testimonial, and tab components.
+During this project I learned about DOM Traversing , Event Propagation and Delegation , The Intersection Observer API and Lifecycle of DOM Events

 <h1 align="center">
     <img src="demo.png"/>
 </h1>

-##⭐Features
+## ⭐Features
 - Smooth scrolling
 - Sticky navigation bar
 - Slider testimonial section with transition effects
 - Tabbed component for banking operations

-##💎Technologies Used
+## 💎Technologies Used
 The following technologies were used to build this project:

 <p align="center">